PLAN YOUR TRIP

 Accommodations

-Volunteers and researchers living in the dormitories are expected to keep their rooms clean and are responsible for following a daily cleaning rota for the common spaces and participating in a weekly cleaning event.
-Those staying in one of our other cabins have their own kitchen and bathroom facilities, but are welcome to use the common areas in the Learning Centre, and are expected to take part in weekly cleaning events if they do so.
+Volunteers and researchers living in the dormitories are expected to keep their rooms clean and are responsible for following a daily cleaning rota for the common spaces and participating in a twice weekly cleaning event.
+Those staying in one of our other cabins have their own kitchen and bathroom facilities, but are welcome to use the common areas in the classroom, and are expected to take part in weekly cleaning events if they do so.

 Laundry